Zhang20000807/APIMsGSum/readme.md

 Note：

-View the code for constructing APIMsG in the API folder.<br/>
+View the code for constructing APIMsG in the API folder.
-View the model code in the APIMsGSum folder.<br/>
+View the model code in the APIMsGSum folder.
-View the human evaluatione in the Human_Evaluation folder.<br/>
+View the human evaluatione in the Human_Evaluation folder.
 View a detailed comparison of our method with LLM with over billions parameters in the Appendix and view the relevant code in the LLM_billion_param folder.